-The following goals and objectives will guide the future identification, prioritization, dedication, and stewardship of Preserved Lands in the Borough/Township/Township/Township Highlands Preservation Area:
+The following goals and objectives will guide the future identification, prioritization, dedication, and stewardship of Preserved Lands in the Township Highlands Preservation Area:

-1.[If municipal prioritization criteria have not been established:] To apply Highlands Council prioritization criteria in making determinations regarding non-agricultural Land Preservation (whether by fee simple or easement dedication), which are ordered as follows:

-a.Lands within the Highlands Special Environmental Zone;
+- 1. To recognize and consider Highlands Council prioritization criteria in addition to existing Township criteria, in making determinations regarding non-agricultural Land Preservation (whether by fee simple or easement dedication).
+Highlands priorities are ordered as follows: - a.
+Lands within the Highlands Special Environmental Zone;

-b.Lands within Highlands Conservation Priority Areas; and
+a.b.
+Lands within Highlands Conservation Priority Areas; and